-And may I suggest this weekend we might jot down a list of all the people who’s work makes our lives go better.
+And may I suggest this weekend we might jot down the names of some of the people whose work makes our lives go better.

-The next time you talk with some of them, your mail carrier or cashier, tell them you appreciate them!
+The next time you talk with any of them, your mail carrier or cashier, tell them you appreciate them!

 Two words have great power: THANK YOU!

-If only we would use them often, we would ease each other’s burden and energize each other,
+If only we would use those two words more often, we would ease each other’s burdens and energize each other,

 and we would make trying times just a little bit easier for us all.

 And before you go, here’s a spirited version of the great Celtic hymn “Lord of all Hopefulness” about the blessing of our work.
 Click here.
 Be sure to turn up your speakers and enter full screen.

 Enjoy.
 Have a great weekend!